openanthem/nimbus-core/README.md

 }
 ```

+Check out the [Nimbus Getting Started Guide](https://openanthem.github.io/nimbus-docs/latest/getting-started) for more help in getting up and running quickly.

 ## Project Documentation
 The latest documentation can be found [here](https://openanthem.github.io/nimbus-docs/latest).
 We recommend the [fundamentals section](https://openanthem.github.io/nimbus-docs/latest/fundamentals) for an in-depth guide regarding all Nimbus features.